CAG Constitution

 Article V – Officers

-The officers of the Association shall consist of a president, serving a two-year term; a vice-president or a past-president, each term consisting of one year; a secretary-treasurer elected for a period of three years; four national councillors elected at large for a period of three years; one student councillor elected at large for a period of two years; and one regional councillor from each of the Western Division, the Prairie Division, the Ontario Division, Quebec and the Atlantic Division, to be elected or designated for a term specific to their individual constitutions or co-opted by the Executive Committee.
-The vice-president shall be elected biannually, will normally succeed to the office of the president in the year following the election, and will serve as past-president in the year following the two-year presidential term.
-During the year in which there is a vice-president there will not be a past-president; conversely, during the year that there is a past-president there will not be a vice-president.
-The national councillors shall be elected on the basis of two vacancies per year in two years out of every three.
-The president, vice-president and councillors shall not be eligible for immediate re-election to the same office.
+The officers of the Association shall consist of a President, serving a two-year term; a Vice-President or a Past-President, each term consisting of one year; a Secretary-Treasurer elected for a period of three years; a minimum of four and up to six national councillors elected at large for a period of three years; one English speaking student councillor elected at large for a period of two years; one Francophone student councillor elected at large for a period of two years; and one regional councillor from each of the Western Division, the Prairie Division, the Ontario Division, Quebec, and the Atlantic Division, to be elected or designated for a term specific to their individual constitutions or co-opted by the Board.
+The Vice-President shall be elected biannually, will normally succeed to the office of the President in the year following the election, and will serve as Past-President in the year following the two-year presidential term.
+During the year in which there is a Vice-President there will not be a Past-President; conversely, during the year that there is a Past-President there will not be a Vice-President.
+The President, Vice-President and councillors shall not be eligible for immediate re-election to the same office.

-The officers of the Association shall comprise the Executive Committee.
-The Executive Committee is empowered to:
+The officers of the Association shall comprise the Board.
+The Board is empowered to:

 1. transact the business of the Association;